 Where: GWK Cultural Park, Ungasan, Badung, Bali, Indonesia

 Novelty doesn’t come in bigger, juicer scoops than going to a festival on the Great Wall of China, which is exactly what thousands of ravers did last year when they descended on Mutianyu for the party of a lifetime.
 It was tech legends Nina Kraviz and Dixon that headlined the event, with other well-known acts like Carl Craig and Chris Liebing in support.

 The Great Wall Festival runs over two days, with camping options available in the forest area near the wall.
-The upcoming 2019 event is set to take place on the 18-19th of May and although the line-up has yet to be released, tickets are expected to fly out the door.

 This style of festival is big news for China.
 The festival scene belongs to a sort of grey area in terms of its okay-ness with the Chinese government (public gatherings are almost always viewed with a suspicious eye in light of historical events like Tiananmen Square).
 Even so, The Great Wall Festival organisers have gone to serious lengths to get the support of the local authorities, as well as the culture and tourism departments.
 Good news for China’s festival-goers who, in no uncertain terms, have made it clear that they want to see The Great Wall Festival continued for many years to come.